 Couldn’t make the Community Based Research Centre’s Health Summit?
-This is your chance to share in the energy and change generated.
-The Community Based Research Centre’s Health Summit is a longstanding source for up-to-date research and community check-in on the health of gay, bi, trans, Two-Spirit, queer (GBT2Q), and other men who have sex with… Read more »
+Share in the energy and change generated.
+The Community Based Research Centre’s Health Summit is a longstanding source for up-to-date research and community check-in on the health of gay, bi, trans, Two-Spirit, queer (GBT2Q), and other men who have sex with men.
+Researchers from across Canada… Read more »

 The Positive Leadership Development Institute (PLDI) has offered leadership programming to people living with HIV in BC since 2009.
 To evaluate the program’s effect, we used a participatory evaluation process, where peers themselves plan, develop and implement the evaluation.
 This is a new approach in our community, that was very rewarding and one that should be… Read more »